kwangjong/kwangjong.github.io/_posts/2022-06-23-deep-learning-review.md

 ```

 ## Dropout
-**Dropout** is a technique to *"drop out"* fraction of hidden layers to improve training qualities and prevent overfitting.
+**Dropout** is a technique to *"drop out"* a fraction of hidden layers to improve training qualities and prevent overfitting.
 It is commonly described as `creating a kind of ensemble of networks`.

 ![dropout](https://i.imgur.com/a86utxY.gif)